jasonsbeer/Amiga-N2630/FAQ.md

 # FAQs

-### Where can I get components to assemble my own?
-Most components to assemble the N2630 are available at any electronic supply house.
-The MC68030 and MC68882 will need to be obtained through a retailer that deals in legacy Motorola devices.
-At the time of writing this, you should expect to pay US$30 - $50 each.
-DO NOT buy components where you get the 5 for $20 deal.
-These deals are almost always counterfeit or remarked chips.
-Save yourself a lot of misery and just pay for the real ones.

 ### How do I program the EPROMs?
 Most any cheap EPROM programmer will handle the 27C256 EPROMs of the N2630.
 A popular one is the TL866II, but there are other options.
 Or, ask your friends.